Our Team

 Tanya Brownrigg is a seasoned leader with over 18 years of experience in community service, advocacy, and service management.
 Throughout her career, Tanya has demonstrated a deep commitment to advancing social justice and supporting underserved populations.
 She has held various leadership roles, including Senior Vice President of Operations, Strategic Planning, Director of Admissions, and Customer Care, consistently driving organizational success while prioritizing community impact.

 Tanya's true passion lies in empowering individuals and families, with a special focus on mentoring young women and supporting victims of crime.
 Her work in these areas has made a tangible difference, providing guidance and support during critical times to help those she serves rebuild their lives.
+Tanya is deeply committed to domestic violence policy advocacy and fostering collaboration

 In recognition of her leadership and dedication to gender equity and social justice, Tanya was selected as a Rise Up Visionary Leader for the 2024 California Cohort.
 This prestigious honor reflects her commitment to advancing gender equity and justice and her ongoing efforts to create lasting, positive change within her community.